JSBmanD/docs/pages/integrations/google-analytics.md

 | `uip` | User’s IP Address | collected by Branch SDK | 111.111.111.111 | N
 | `z` | Cache buster | [unix time + random number] | 1461878903666 | N

+[block:callout]
+{
+  "type": "protip",
-!!! protip "Anonymous Client ID"
+  "title": "Anonymous Client ID",
-    If for some reason Branch does not receive an advertising identifier or hardware identifier, and you do not explicitly specify a `$google_analytics_client_id`, then Branch will send `anonymous` as the Client ID (`cid`).
-This is a required field by Google Analytics.
+  "body": "If for some reason Branch does not receive an advertising identifier or hardware identifier, and you do not explicitly specify a `$google_analytics_client_id`, then Branch will send `anonymous` as the Client ID (`cid`).
+This is a required field by Google Analytics."
+}
+[/block]

 ## Troubleshooting